dettinjo/portfolio-coding/Readme.md

     ```sh
     npm install
     ```
 2. Create an environment file.
-In the root directory, create a new file named `.env.local` and add the following line to connect to your local Strapi instance:
+Copy `.env.example` to a new file named `.env.local` and fill in your variables.
+At a minimum, you need:
     ```env
     NEXT_PUBLIC_STRAPI_API_URL=http://localhost:1337
+    NEXT_PUBLIC_SOFTWARE_DOMAIN=localhost:3000
     ```
 3. Start the Next.js development server (runs on `http://localhost:3000`).
     ```sh